Larissa-Developers/prizy_backend/docs/API_DESIGN.md

 {domain}/api/events/<event_id>/draws/<draw_id>/claim (POST)
 ```

-The fundamental principle behind registration, is that a Meetup event attendee will be able to participate only if he has registered for an account.
+The fundamental principle behind registration, is that a Meetup event attendee will be able to participate only if they have registered for an account.

 As a result, draw participations will be handled implicitly, based on the account data (i.e the provided email address), without requiring any additional user information to be submitted via the mobile client app.